Plan of Work (POW) and REEport Integration: Institutional Profile

-The Institutional Profile module will be available in fall 2018 to begin FY 2020 Plan of Work data collection due June 1, 2019.
-The bulk of the reporting is required by the AREERA legislation, and will largely remain unaltered in both form and function.
+The Institutional Profile module was made available in fall of 2018 to begin FY 2020 Plan of Work data collection due June 1, 2019.
+The bulk of the reporting is required by the AREERA legislation and will largely remain unaltered in both form and function.
 New features include a streamlined dashboard to manage AREERA reporting, streamlined reporting requirements and reduced data entry, and the addition of state-defined critical issues.

-The biggest impact for the redesign will be on the section currently known as Planned Programs, which will be renamed to Critical Issues, and comprises the bulk of POW reporting.
-This is more in keeping with the AREERA legislation, which mandates institutions consult with stakeholders to identify the critical issues within their state, and then indicate how planned projects and programs are targeted to address these issues.
+Planned Programs have been replaced with Critical Issues.
+NIFA made this change to comply with AREERA legislation, which mandates that institutions consult with stakeholders to identify the critical issues within their state, and then indicate how projects and programs will address these issues.

 Release HistoryRelease 1.0